 There are so many fabulous contenders but if you force us to just pick one, La Jolla Shores is probably what you have in mind when it comes to picture-perfect California beaches.

 Especially if you’re looking for a winter de-thaw we know just how important California water temperature is!
 You obviously want to head to southern California and whilst there’s not too much in it, we’d say Balboa Beach or any of the beaches in the protected coves around Newport will be your warmest.

 Both La Jolla Cove near San Diego and Kings Beach, Lake Tahoe can lay claim to fame for having beautiful crystal clear water.

-According to Heal the Bay, which runs an annual beach report card, the majority of California beaches are A or B graded using their coring system.
-The award for top-rated California clean beach in 2021 went to the tiny and little-known Crown Beach, Sunset Road, Alameda County.
+According to to Heal the Bay, which runs an annual beach report card, the majority of California beaches are A or B-graded using their coring system.
+The top-rated California clean beach award in 2021 went to the tiny and little-known Crown Beach, Sunset Road, Alameda County.
 Followed by a big pack of beaches from LA Country including Royal Palms State Beach, Leo Carrillo Beach, and Las Flores State Beach.